Toys and Child Development

 ^ Back to top

 ICTI members recognize that there should be a lawful, fair, safe and healthy work environment for those employed in the manufacture of toys.
 In 1995, ICTI adopted a Code of Business Practices and, in 1996, it expanded this Code and also adopted a Fire Prevention and Emergency Preparedness Guide to encourage such conditions in toy factories around the world.
-Since, then, ICTI members have twice revised the code as this continues to be a priority for toy manufacturers.

 Environmental issues are also discussed regularly at the Council meetings.
 ICTI responds to issues that are raised by consumer and other groups concerning the sale of certain types of products, or trade practices such as television advertising directed to children.